-- answer questions put by the assessor - identify colleagues who can be approached for the collection of competency evidence where appropriate - present evidence of credit for any off-job training related to this unit
+- answer questions put by the assessor. - · present evidence of credit for any off-job training related to this unit.

-Assessors must be satisfied that the candidate can competently and consistently perform all elements of the unit as specified by the criteria, including required knowledge.
+Assessor must be satisfied that the candidate can competently and consistently perform all elements of the unit as specified by the criteria, including required knowledge.

-Tasks involved will be completed within reasonable timeframes relating to typical workplace activities
+All tasks involved must be completed within reasonable timeframes relating to typical workplace activities

-This unit may be assessed on the job, off the job or a combination of both.
+This unit should be assessed on the job.
 The competencies covered by this unit would be demonstrated by an individual working alone or as part of a team.
 The assessment environment should not disadvantage the candidate.